Jach/lgame/README.md

 development or game binaries, so only Windows will realistically receive my attention for faults.
 If you want to contribute Mac fixes though, I'll accept them.

+lgame is currently "single-threaded preferred".
+That is, like most pygame games, the style of development should be that one thread is responsible for initializing everything, loading assets (and unloading them later), and running the game loop.
+This keeps things on a relatively 'happy' path with respect to threading issues, especially around foreign memory and GL stuff, but it's obviously not modern.
+I'd like to experiment sometime with a more multi-threading aware architecture, including one that automatically and safely manages foreign memory, but this will likely end up changing a lot of interfaces and may be better to do without SDL under the hood in the first place.

 ## Why not just use plain cl-sdl2 for a game?